PatrickMaiyer/Portapack_Wiki/Differences-Between-H1-and-H2-models.md

 An **LTK8002D** audio amplifier may be installed in place of the **CS8122S**.

-On at least some H2+ variations, inserting a headphone plug does not electrically disable the speaker output.
-Note that a 4-conductor plug is supported for microphone input in addition to right/left headphone audio outputs.
+On at least some H2+ [variations](https://github.com/eried/portapack-mayhem/wiki/H2-Plus-speaker-modifications), audio volume is low, and inserting a headphone plug does not electrically disable the speaker output.

 # Power Supply